Superconducting Decoherence and Thermal Quenching of the Josephson Diode Effect in Low-Dimensional Josephson Systems

-where $\alpha\ne0$ signals the absence of time-reversal symmetry.
-As a result, as shown in Fig.~\ref{figyc1}(b), the maximum supercurrent flowing in the positive direction differs from that in the negative direction, giving rise to non-reciprocal critical currents and the Josephson diode behavior, as experimentally observed in Josephson junction systems with time-reversal symmetry breaking~\cite{Pal2022}.
-In particular, with the rapid development of advanced quantum materials, the Josephson diode behavior has been experimentally and theoretically explored in low-dimensional junctions, including a variety of multilayer and bilayer platforms~\cite{wei2025scalable,Ghosh2024,Wu2022,PhysRevLett.130.266003,DiezMerida2023,ccb4-tqxq,Qi2025,Wang2026,Narita2022,Can2021}.
+By analogy with semiconductor $p$–$n$ junctions that allow low-resistance charge transport in one direction but high resistance in the opposite direction, Josephson diodes enable directional SC transport, and has therefore attracted considerable attention recently~\cite{PhysRevLett.128.037001,PhysRevLett.128.177001,YuanFu2022,PhysRevLett.129.267702, doi:10.1126/sciadv.abo0309,Pal2022,rqp1-jtcb,PhysRevLett.130.177002, doi:10.1126/sciadv.adw6925,Anwar2023}.
+Owing to the rapid development of advanced quantum materials, the Josephson diode behavior has been experimentally and theoretically explored in low-dimensional junctions, including a variety of multilayer and bilayer platforms~\cite{wei2025scalable,Ghosh2024,Wu2022,PhysRevLett.130.266003,DiezMerida2023,ccb4-tqxq,Qi2025,Wang2026,Narita2022,Can2021}.
 Such Josephson junctions can host engineered asymmetry, for example arising from twist angles~\cite{Ghosh2024,DiezMerida2023,ccb4-tqxq,Qi2025,Wang2026,Can2021,PhysRevLett.130.266003}, offering a versatile and highly tunable route toward controlling the Josephson diode behavior.